ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #manual-rotate-imported-certificates-cli-csr}
 {: cli}

-To reimport a certificate by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-version-create`**](/docs/secrets-manager?topic=secrets-manager-secrets-manager-cli#secrets-manager-cli-secret-version-create-command) command.
+To import again a certificate by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-version-create`**](/docs/secrets-manager?topic=secrets-manager-secrets-manager-cli#secrets-manager-cli-secret-version-create-command) command.
 For example, the following command rotates a secret and assigns `new-secret-data` as its new version.

 When the imported certificate secret is managing a CSR, the `private_key` field is not allowed.
 {: important}